 You should know that taking the approach that you're 'going to apply to a silver circle firm' is not a particularly targeted way of making applications.
 Every member of the silver circle has its own unique characteristics, all of which need to be taken into account when you're mulling over the options.
 Check out our True Picture features on each of the silver circle firms to help make your decision easier.

 The term 'silver circle' is not without its critics – not least some of our contacts at silver circle firms themselves.
 So we recommend you tread carefully when making applications – don't hold forth in interviews and applications about how you admire a firm's 'silver circle' identity.
 We know for a fact that Ashurst and Travers Smith do not appreciate the implication the term has that they play second fiddle to the magic circle.

 The term excludes several well-respected City firms.

 The other issue with the term is that it excludes several well-respected City firms, which in many respects square up to the silver circle.
 The two most obvious ones to mention are Hogan Lovells and Norton Rose Fulbright – both have revenue and PEP figures to rival the magic circle and their corporate and finance work holds its own in the Chambers UK rankings too.
 Other large City firms like CMS, Clyde & Co, Dentons and Simmons & Simmons also see themselves as part of the magic circle's chasing pack.

-For the Student Guide's alternative classification of London law firms (avoiding the term 'silver circle') see our feature on Different types of law firm.
+For our alternative classification of London law firms (avoiding the term 'silver circle') see our feature on Different types of law firm.